-2-В Other Persons Name: Address and/or Residents Association: sidents Association: Status: Valid In support or opposed: Opposed Receive d: 04 March 2021 designated area abutt the major development at 31 London Street W2 currently under construction and to be known as Paddington Square.
-We have fully studied the eight applications, along with plans and proposed conditions.
-Our main concern is cumulative effect of nuisance, noise and potential crime disorder from the combind various applications, especially to the residential areas surrounding the Paddington Square development, particularly in the evening hours.
-We have gone through, in detail, each of the submissions by an and fully agree with the various points made by them.
+2-B Other Per sons Name: Address and/or Residents Association: sidents Association: Status: Valid In support or opposed: Opposed Receive d: 04 March 2021 • designated area abutt the major development at 31 London Street W2 currently under construction and to be known as Paddington Square.
+We have We have fully studied the eight applications, along with plans and proposed conditions. combind Our main concern is cumulative effect of nuisance, noise and potential crime disorder from the combind various applications, especially to the residential areas surrounding the Paddington Square development, particularly in the evening hours.

 We therefore lodged our objection to all eight applications, till various matters resolved, in order to protect our members from any public nuisance or potential crime and order.
-Richard I Brown, of W estminster Citizens Ad vice Bureau, will be assisting u is and representing